wenzel-lab/modular-microfluidics-workstation-controller/README.md

 * Installation instructions
     * [Software installation](https://github.com/wenzel-lab/moldular-microfluidics-workstation-controller/wiki/Install-the-Software)
 * Our modules are used in our [flow-microscopy-platform, see repostiory for documentation and instructions](https://github.com/wenzel-lab/flow-microscopy-platform)

-### Applications
-* This controller powers the [strobe-enhanced microscopy stage](https://wenzel-lab.github.io/strobe-enhanced-microscopy-stage/) see also [it's repository](https://github.com/wenzel-lab/strobe-enhanced-microscopy-stage)
+* And it also powers our [strobe-enhanced microscopy stage](https://wenzel-lab.github.io/strobe-enhanced-microscopy-stage/) see also [it's repository](https://github.com/wenzel-lab/strobe-enhanced-microscopy-stage)

 ## Design files and source code